 Keeping it Real

 At the Organic College we firmly believe that the best way to learn is by doing.
 All the courses have a practical element and we encourage you to go out and practice what you’re learning.
-For example, in Soil Science you will do soil tests on soil from your garden, or in Food Crops you will complete a project where you grow a real crop.
+For example, in Soil Science you will do soil tests on soil from your garden, or in Fruit & Vegetable production you will complete a project where you grow a real crop.
 We’ll give guidance and get you to report back how you’re getting on.
-(If you’ve got a digital camera or phone-camera you can upload photos of how you’re getting on.)
 This practical side of the course is important and you should be prepared to get active.
 Most people choose to grow something and do their projects in their garden, but even if you only have a window-sill that will be fine.

-During the year you will need to come to attend the ‘practical experience’ part of the course.
-We run sessions in the autumn, winter, spring and summer.
-These are at the college in Dromcollogher or at a farm or garden near to you.
+During the year you will need to attend the ‘practical experience’ part of the course.
+We run practical days in the autumn, winter, spring and summer.
+These are at the college in Dromcollogher and are important part of what makes the distance learning programme successful.
 You don’t need to come to everything, but attendance at some sessions is important for certification.
 At these sessions you will get to see the college gardens and complete the practical elements that are required to pass the modules (e.g. perform soil tests or practise using tools).
 The Practical Days are also a good time to meet people and share experiences!

 In addition there will be other (optional) opportunities to get out and about.
-We’ll let you know about interesting speakers or events that are happening at the college.
+We’ll let you know about interesting speakers or events that are happening around the country in the area of organic growing.
 We will also arrange visits to inspiring gardens, farms, and good examples of sustainability.